 Jimmie Allen put his own spin on country music — and is now reaping the rewards

 This is part a series of features from All Things Considered on first-time Grammy nominees, ahead of the April 3 awards.
-You can read and listen to profiles on Saweetie and Arooj Aftab; with Barlow & Bear next.
+You can read and listen to profiles on Saweetie, Arooj Aftab and Barlow & Bear.

 Amid the thunderous echo of pins colliding, Jimmie Allen unspools his professional ambitions.